- Applying to study

 - after the census date or

-- before the census date, but worsened after that day or
+- before the census date, but worsened after the census date or

-- before the census date, but the full effect did not become apparent on or before that day
+- before the census date, but the full effect did not become apparent until on or after the census date

 As a result of these events or circumstances, it must have been impractical/impossible for you to complete the program requirements, that is, you were unable to do any of the following: